 Hyaluronic acid occurs naturally in the skin and decreases with aging.
 Hyaluronic acid maintains the skin’s hydration and firmness.
 Hyaluronic acid, like ceramides, makes the skin appear plump and smooth.

 Another powerful antioxidant is niacinamide (vitamin B3).
 Niacinamide improves the skin’s moisture.
 It also helps to level out your skin tone by decreasing redness, blotchiness, and hyperpigmentation.
-In addition, this chemical brightens the skin and protects it from aging dullness.
+In addition, this chemical brightens the skin and protects it from aging and dullness.

 Peptides are short-chain amino acids found naturally in the skin.
 Peptides can promote collagen synthesis, which improves skin firmness and texture while minimizing fine wrinkles.
 However, it is unclear if peptides can be absorbed deeply enough when administered topically in a cosmetic product.